business analytics tools

 While descriptive analytics tell what happened and predictive analytics allow for more accurate planning, prescriptive business analytics focus your presents tasks.
 Using business analytics to create task lists is called prescriptive business analytics.
 Every employee’s to-do list should be focused on meeting the company’s goal.
 Data collected should dictate your daily priorities.
 Predictive analysis allows you to create a task list based on what happened in order to drive company outcomes.
 Tasks based on prescriptive business analytics might include calling customers who called the help desk yesterday to make sure their concerns were met, offering a product based on queries or following up on web leads.

 A data driven company embarks on a journey to a set destination, using data as a careful roadmap to ensure it’s on the right track.
-Data-driven companies find new opportunities for optimization by discovering stories or trends in the data and acting on those trends.
+Data-driven companies find new opportunities for optimisation by discovering stories or trends in the data and acting on those trends.
 When your company creates a culture of analytics in which front lines to upper management use data to inform practices, your company becomes a data-driven company.